douyux/envoy-dynamic-module-example/README.md

 3. **Dynamic Module** (passthrough): Custom Go-based HTTP filter
 4. **Router**: Routes to backend

-**Behavior**: When receiving large POST requests, this port will **block and timeout** because the ext_authz filter needs to inspect the request headers before allowing the request to proceed.
-However, with the compressor filter placed before it, the request processing may be delayed waiting for the full request body, causing the 0.25s timeout to be exceeded.
+**Behavior**: When receiving large POST requests via **HTTP/2**, this port will **block and timeout** due to the interaction between the compressor filter and ext_authz filter.
+The 0.25s timeout is exceeded before the auth check completes.
+However, **HTTP/1.1 requests work normally** on this port.

 ### Port 1063 - Without External Authorization